 Make Ahead Ideas

-The recipe serves one, so I doubt you’ll have leftovers.
+The recipe serves one, so you likely won't have leftovers.
 Store in the fridge in an airtight container if you do have any remaining.

 Frequently Asked Questions

-While dessert usually isn’t super nutritious, the nice thing about this baked apple in the microwave is that it is simply apples, cinnamon, oats with a touch of brown sugar and butter.
+While dessert usually isn't super nutritious, the nice thing about microwave baked apples with oatmeal is that it is simply apples, cinnamon, and oats with a touch of brown sugar and butter.

-Adding the nuts gives heart-healthy fat to the recipe and can help your body absorb the nutrients in this dish.
+Adding nuts provides satisfying and nourishing fat to the recipe and can help your body absorb the nutrients in this dish.

 MORE MICROWAVE RECIPES YOU'LL LOVE:

 - Easy Peanutty Pasta